California Institute of Integral Studies: From CIAS to CIIS

-California Institute of Integral Studies (1980–present)

-In 1980 the Institute underwent a change of name, now emerging as California Institute of Integral Studies.

-In 1981, the institute was granted regional accreditation and became a member of the national community of colleges and universities.
-By the mid-eighties several academic programs were available, including the Clinical Psychology program, the Counseling Psychology program, and the East/West Psychology program.
-Several new programs were also launched in the 1985–1986 academic year, including the Organizational Development program and Transformation certificate program, and the External Studies program.
-Other services, available to students at this time, included an extensive library, as well as the Integral Counseling Center, a community-based service facility that supported the training needs of clinical and counseling students.
+In 1980 the Institute changed its name to the California Institute of Integral Studies, and was granted regional accreditation the following year.
+By the mid-1980s, available programs included clinical psychology, counseling psychology, and East/West psychology.
+Further programs in organizational development, external studies, and a transformation certificate program were launched in 1985–1986.
+Around this time, CIIS acquired an extensive library as well as the Integral Counseling Center, a community-based service facility that supported the training needs of clinical and counseling students.
+Obadiah S. Harris served as school president for a few years before succeeding Manly P. Hall as president of the Philosophical Research Society in Los Angeles (serving there 1990–2017).

 In 2008, the San Francisco Chronicle reported that psychology students at the New College of California were transferring to the California Institute of Integral Studies, due to the closing of the former institution.

 In 2012, CIIS, with support from the Aetna Foundation, announced that it was introducing its new onsite Health and Wellness Coaching program to San Francisco's Mid-Market District.
 The program was to be of benefit to children and families living at 10th & Mission Family Housing, a supportive housing project run by Mercy Housing California.
 In 2013 Jordan published a case report that summarized the experiences from the Integrative Wellness Coaching (IWC) project among homeless and low-income individuals in San Francisco.
 The IWC model was, at this time, included in the Master of Arts program in Integrative Health Studies at the California Institute of Integral Studies.

+In 2015 CIIS acquired the American College of Traditional Chinese Medicine (ACTCM), but in 2021 following an external audit the CIIS Board of Trustees decided to close ACTCM by 2024.